Student Employment Appointments

 I. POLICY AND GENERAL STATEMENT

 Students with employment appointments do not accrue paid vacation or sick leave.
 The time between semesters or academic terms generally is considered an active part of the training period and is not considered to be vacation or holiday.
 They are also excluded from participation in the Teacher Retirement System of Texas and the Optional Retirement Program.
-Students with employment appointments are subject to other applicable employment related policies.
+Students with employment appointments may be subject to other applicable employment related policies.
 Students with student employment appointments of at least 50 percent time for four and one-half months or more become eligible to participate in the university group insurances and UTFLEX.
 Participation in the university group insurances is subject to the availability of funds.

 Current National Institutes of Health/National Research Service Awards (NIH/NRSA) policy allows student trainees appointed on institutional training grants (T32, T34, T35, TL1 and the NSRA component of T90), and on individual research training fellowships (F30, F31, F32, and F33) to receive stipends for up to 60 calendar days (equivalent to 8 work weeks) of parental leave per year for the adoption or the birth of a child when those in comparable training positions at the grantee organization have access to this level of paid leave for this purpose.
 Graduate students appointed to at least 50% time for four and one-half months who believe they may be eligible for parental leave should discuss eligibility with the appropriate Dean’s Office.